GluuFederation/docs-ce-prod/3.1.0/source/admin-guide/uma.md

-# UMA 2
+# User Managed Access ("UMA")

 ## Overview
 As a profile of OAuth 2.0 that is complementary to OpenID Connect, UMA 2 defines RESTful, JSON-based, standardized flows and constructs for coordinating the protection of any API or web resource in a way that will be familiar to any developer already acquainted with OAuth.

 UMA 2 defines interfaces between authorization servers (AS) and resource servers (RS) that, by default, enable centralized policy decision-making for improved service delivery, auditing, policy administration, and accountability, even in a very loosely coupled "public API" environment.
 Custom profiles enable flexibility to move the decision-making line outward to distributed applications, to account for local preferences in API ecosystems.

+The Gluu Server functions as an UMA 2 AS and provides an interface for scripting unique policies for access management.
 Learn more about the Gluu Server's [UMA-API](../api-guide/uma-api.md).

 Learn more about the UMA 2 [Federated Authorization](https://docs.kantarainitiative.org/uma/ed/oauth-uma-federated-authz-2.0-07.html) and [Grant](https://docs.kantarainitiative.org/uma/ed/oauth-uma-grant-2.0-06.html) specifications on Kantara's website.

 !!!
 Note
-    The Gluu Server functions as an UMA 2 AS provides an interface for scripting unique policies for access management.
-To secure and integrate your applications with the Gluu Server, we **strongly recommend** using our UMA 2 client software, [oxd](http://oxd.gluu.org).
+    If you need to secure apps with OAuth 2.0 RP and UMA 2 RS code, you can use the [oxd client software](http://oxd.gluu.org).

 ### Terminology
 UMA 2 introduces new terms and enhancements of OAuth term definitions.
 For a complete overview of UMA terminology, see the [specification](https://docs.kantarainitiative.org/uma/ed/oauth-uma-grant-2.0-06.html#roles).